-Tip Select Don't display in FileMaker WebDirect homepage in the FileMaker WebDirect Settings dialog box to suppress a filename from appearing in the built-in FileMaker WebDirect Database Homepage.
+Tip Select Don't display on FileMaker WebDirect Launch Center in the FileMaker WebDirect Settings dialog box to suppress a filename from appearing in FileMaker WebDirect Launch Center.
 This is useful if your solution includes multiple files and you don't want all the filenames displayed.